wcyjerry/BasicISOS/README.md

 It also can be applied to other binary segmentation task (including: medical segmentation , salient object detection) of course.

+## Train your own model
+Just follow custom_configs/custom_model.md, and you can easily do experiments with your own network.

 ## Requirements
 numpy >= 1.21.2 (maybe lower is ok)